 Calbrecht, Lucien.
 Vlamingen te Moline 1840-1976.
 Moline, Illinois: Center for Belgian Culture, .

 Six pages, written in English and printed by the Center of Belgian Culture in Moline.
-Includes brief sections on Father Ceulemans, past of Sacred Heart Catholic Church, the Belgian Consulate of Moline, Belgian culture workshops, Flemish language newspapers, the archives of the Center for Belgian Culture, the Scholarship Fund, Naturalizations, the Lacemaker’s Club, the Belgian Singers’ Group, the Belgian Historical Collection at Black Hawk College [no longer in existence], pigeon racing, rolle bolle, and a timeline for some Belgian organizations.
+Includes brief sections on Father Ceulemans, pastor of Sacred Heart Catholic Church, the Belgian Consulate of Moline, Belgian culture workshops, Flemish language newspapers, the archives of the Center for Belgian Culture, the Scholarship Fund, Naturalizations, the Lacemaker’s Club, the Belgian Singers’ Group, the Belgian Historical Collection at Black Hawk College [no longer in existence], pigeon racing, rolle bolle, and a timeline for some Belgian organizations.

 De Smet, Erik.
 “Eeklose Uitwijkelingen Naar Amerika (XIXe-XXe Eeuw).”
 [Emigrants from Eeklo to America (19th-20th Centuries).].
 Appeltjes van het Meetjesland v.
 27 (1977): 5-105.